pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 For semantics of the Elm programming language, consult the file 'elm-programming-language-semantics.md'

+## Entry Point

+The entry point for compilation is the declaration in one of the Elm modules in the source code that supports integration with and connection to the outside world.
+Compiler applications often expose an API that offers selecting a module as an entry point.
+In these cases, the compiler application applies a default selection to pick a declaration from that module.
+Traditionally, that was simply the one declaration named main.

-## Encoding of Elm Values as Pine Values
+### Encoding of Elm Values at Entry Points

+To serve its role in connecting to other systems, an entry point must support incoming values and encode outgoing values using predictable, stable, legible encodings.

-At the interface chosen as the entry point for the compilation, the encoding of Elm values follows the model established in the `ElmValueEncoding.cs` file.
+For parameters and return values of entry points, the encoding of Elm values follows the model established in the `ElmValueEncoding.cs` file.
 The definitions in `ElmValueEncoding.cs` cover the encoding of all Elm values except functions.
+Functions are encoded according to the model in FunctionValueBuilder.cs.

+### Relation to Platforms

+When looking at the compilation of Elm programs to Pine, a platform is just a constraint on the type of the entry point.
+Since the platform is the system that translates between values and effects, it is outside the scope of the Elm app and this specification.

+### Simplified Internal Function Interfaces

-For functions not called directly from outside, the compiler can deviate from that encoding to optimize for runtime efficiency.
+For functions not called directly from outside, the compiler may emit a simplified interface to optimize for smaller program size or runtime efficiency.

 The following are some examples of such optimized internal representations: